RotorHazard/RotorHazard/resources/S32_BPill_PCB/mainBoardBuild.md

 #### ​11) Boot Jumper

-After completing the build and installing the BPill, connect a wire between the Boot0 pin on the BPill and the PCB.
+After completing the build and installing the BPill, connect a [jumper wire](https://www.adafruit.com/product/1951) between the Boot0 pins on the BPill and the PCB.
 If you install the Boot0 jumper wire (and leave it installed) then the RPi will always be able to flash the BPill.
 Without the wire it will work if the RH firmware is operational on the BPill (it has a jump-to-bootloader command), but if